jweezy24/thiruvathukal-home-sphinx/source/publications.rst

   2019,
   https://ecommons.luc.edu/cs_facpubs/214/

-* Ronald I. Greenberg, George K. Thiruvathukal, and Sara T. Greenberg, *Integrating mathematics and educational robotics: Simple motion planning*, Proceedings of the 10th International Conference on Robotics in Education, Advances in Intelligent Systems and Computing.
+* Ronald I. Greenberg, |gkt|, and Sara T. Greenberg, *Integrating mathematics and educational robotics: Simple motion planning*, Proceedings of the 10th International Conference on Robotics in Education, Advances in Intelligent Systems and Computing.
 Springer-Verlag,